fpgadeveloper/ethernet-fmc-zynq-gem/docs/source/index.rst

 Zynq GEM Reference Designs
 ==========================

-This is the documentation for the Zynq GEM reference designs for the `Ethernet FMC`_.
+This is the documentation for the Zynq GEM reference designs for the `Ethernet FMC`_ and `Robust Ethernet FMC`_.

 .. toctree::